Which Broker is for you: Tastyworks or Robinhood?

 These brokers are very different and generally only one of them will suit your needs, with larger accounts generally preferring Tastyworks to Robinhood in the long-run.

-This isn’t always the case though, as if you aren’t interested in options trading, futures trading, or other more advanced investing styles then Robinhood could be for you.
+This isn’t always the case though, as if you aren’t interested in options trading, futures trading, or other more advanced investing styles then Robinhood could be for you as they have a MUCH better mobile interface than Tastyworks with the same commission-rate on stocks (none), deposits, withdraws, etc.

 So Which Broker is for you?